Software-Improvement-Group/sigridci/docs/workflows/best-practices-objectives.md

 ### Objectives and team autonomy

-It shouldn’t.
+Sometimes, setting quality standards in a top-down way meets with resistance from teams, as they feel it clashes with the autonomy they desire.
+In most cases, it doesn't.
 At the core of Sigrid are generic engineering best practices that most engineers would subscribe to.
 Most engineers are happy to delegate the work of enforcing/monitoring these best practices to Sigrid so they can focus on the more sophisticated engineering challenges that are specific to their product.
-Sigrid best practices are an enabler for more specific engineering tasks.
+We consider Sigrid best practices to be an enabler for more specific engineering tasks.

 As for autonomy, that is not absolute to begin with.
 Even the most autonomous teams work within the financial and strategic constraints of their organization.
 There is no reason such constraints should not exist when it comes to engineering.
 In many situations, teams will appreciate having explicitly agreed upon quality standards, so they have leverage when discussing the trade-off between quality and e.g. new feature requests.